 Often, your family and friends accompany you on the boat to be present during the ceremony to sink or scatter the cremated remains.

 Scattering in rivers or other inland waters depends on the laws and regulations of the state the body of water is located in.
 Make sure you do research on particular states laws, and don’t trespass on private property to scatter ashes.

 Other countries have different requirements for scattering ashes in the ocean than the United States does.
 Make sure you do your research on their scattering laws, as well as the best practices for travelling with ashes.

 It’s Less Expensive

 A standard burial can be expensive.
 Most of the time, these burials cost around $10,000 or more, depending on how much planning your loved one did in advance.
 Because of this, families will most likely need to save up (or even take out a loan) to afford the funeral.

 However, cremation and scattering one’s ashes at sea can cost exceptionally less.
 Scattering one’s ashes at sea with Rest Ashured costs around $375, which is 20 times less expensive than regular burials.
 This adds a lot more flexibility to the ceremony, and will be less burdensome on one’s family.

 Scattering Ashes is More Flexible

-As stated earlier, scattering ashes can be a lot easier for the family members when considering visiting the deceased.
-However, scattering ashes at sea can make the process logistically easier in other ways too.
-For one, there is a longer time table to spread ashes after death than there would be in a ground burial.
-Once the deceased is cremated, family member can wait for a feasible time to spread the ashes.
-This allows for family members to attend the ceremony easier, as they will have more time to schedule it.
+For one, there is a longer timetable to spread ashes than there is with a ground burial.
+Once the deceased is cremated, family members can wait for a suitable time to spread the ashes.
+This makes it easier for family members to attend the ceremony, as they will have more time to schedule it.